jtwool/superdead-rules/src/8_organizations.md

 Research Labs are collections of top scientists, dedicated to furthering public knowledge in a specific area: usually a deeply scientific area.
 These organizations prize intelligence and reputation above all else.
 When they do manage to exist in the end of days, they tend towards one of two tracks: one in which they pursue the same research goals they did before, not knowing any different; and one in which they rotate all their knowledge and brainpower for solving the current crisis, finding a cure, and rebuilding civilization.

 ### Schools / Universities
+Like research labs, schools and universities prize intelligence.
+But unlike research labs, schools are fundamentally democratic institutions, drawing from all sections of the population.
+The professors and students may be intellectual powerhouses, but the football coaches, janitors, and administrators who make the schools runs are not necessarily so formidable.
+In this sense, schools serve as a post-apocalyptic mixing bowl, where members of the academic community come together and fight the undead.

+Schools and universities have the distinct drawback of being high density areas, which attracted a lot of zombies initially.
+But once secured, sturdy and regal buildings with Labarynthian corridors are excellent defense against the living dead.

 ### Secret Societies
 Remnants of days long past, when skilled tradesmen would meet in shadowy rooms to share secrets and shape the world's events in their favor, only a scarce few Secret Societies existed, and even fewer survived into the end of days.
 Those that did though, did so because they were prepared.
 They were a powerful force, lurking in the shadows all along, anticipating an apocalypse——if not several.